Chachapoyas Peru, 9 Reasons Why it’s a Place Worth Visiting

 How to get to Huanca Canyons

 On the way back, I stopped at the village of Huanca and walked to the other viewpoint.
-Even more spectacular because the sun came out and besides you can also see a waterfall in front of you.
+Even more spectacular because the sun has come out, and besides, you can also see a waterfall in front of you.

 Costs to get to Huanca Canyons

-Go on an adventure: 3 days trekking in the Laguna de los Condores
+7. Go on an adventure: 3-day trekking in the Laguna de los Condores

 Well, nothing like that.
 The region has a totally different climate from its neighboring Amazonian territory.

-I was suggested to get to Chachapoyas on my journey from Ecuador as it was one of the option I had coming from Vilcabamba.
+I was suggested to get to Chachapoyas on my journey from Ecuador, as it was one of the options I had coming from Vilcabamba.

 Who should visit Chachapoyas (Chacha for friends)?

-You can use Redbus app to find my way around Peru.
+You can use the Redbus app to find your way around Peru.

-I will explain for every tour what is the best way to get there and I will give you the pros and cons of the two options.
+I will explain for every tour the best way to get there, and I will give you the pros and cons of the two options.
 So, if you want to know more, read on.

 Stay in Chachapoyas on a budget